wavemaker/docs/learn/app-development/widgets/widget-library.md

 ---
-title: "Getting Started with Widgets & Prefabs in WaveMaker"
+title: "Get Started with Widgets & Prefabs in WaveMaker"
 id: "widget-library"
 sidebar_label: "Widgets Library"
 ---
-You can find everything about WaveMaker widgets and prefabs in this section.
+Find the list of Widgets and Prefabs in this section.
+Navigate to Widget's docs and related API documentation.

 ---

-Learn about Widgets in WaveMaker.
-These are HTML/Bootstrap based widgets with rich interaction and designed for highly-responsive design.
+Widgets are HTML/Bootstrap based UI components with rich interaction and designed for highly-responsive design.

 :::note
-Pages are constructed as a composition of widgets.
-You drag and drop widgets on a page.
+Pages are designed as a composition of widgets.
 See [Design Pages](/learn/app-development/ui-design/design-overview) before getting started with widgets.
 :::

+There are over 80 widgets in WaveMaker. **Data** widgets for handling data.  **Container** widgets for organizing page element. **Form Widgets** for button, file upload, and more.
+View the entire list of Widgets in this page.

 :::tip
-To view the list of widgets in WaveMaker, see [Widgets Library](widget-library.md).
+To learn the standard widgets' workflow, see [Widgets Overview](ui-elements.md).
 :::

 ## Data Widgets